Oneflow-Inc/oneflow-documentation/en/docs/build_ship/install.md

 ```

 ## QQ channel
-If you meet any issue during installation, you are welcome to share you issue in QQ channel and let OneFlow fans to discuss：
+If you encounter any problems during installation, you are welcome to discuss in QQ channel or [submit issues to OneFlow](https://github.com/Oneflow-Inc/oneflow/issues).

 **QQ channel ID: 331883 or scan QR code below**